umasankarvaradati/Task-tracker-CLI/README.md

 ## Description
 A simple command-line application to manage your tasks.
 Track tasks with statuses like Todo, In-Progress, and Done.
 Tasks are stored locally in a JSON file.

+This project is based on the [Task Tracker](https://roadmap.sh/projects/task-tracker) challenge from roadmap.sh.

 ## Features
 - Add new tasks
 - Update existing tasks